mosaic-design-system/docs/src/components/timeline.md

       ## Using a Timeline

+      ### Event points

-      Every event point on a timeline represents something that happened that is relevant to the subject of the timeline.
-We suggest focusing on user/system actions and dates secondary information.
+      Every event point on a **Timeline** represents something that happened that is relevant to the subject of the **Timeline**.
+We suggest focusing on user/system actions, dates and secondary information.
 For example header in the content area is the user action and the date is less prominent below or using the dual content type, the date and time could sit on the right of the timeline.

-      When using a time line each event point should be in chronological order, making sure each status is dependent on the previous.
-If you’ve events can progress independently of each other consider using an Accordion with status chips \[Link to Accordion].
+      When using a **Timeline** each event point should be in chronological order, making sure each status is dependent on the previous.
+If you have events can progress independently of each other, consider using an [Accordion](/guidelines/accordion) with status chips.

       Take a look at our contextual guidance information on how to use the contextual colours and icons to represent statuses.